 Many lenses have 'macro' in their name, but few macro zooms go closer than 1:4 - good for a flower shot but not so great for the bee on the flower, let alone the bee's knees.
 The 100mm is a great macro lens, it's focal length allows you to keep your distance (relatively speaking) from fearsome creatures like wasps - and they do look pretty fearsome at 1:1.

 There are downsides.
 It's more difficult to use as a handheld macro than it's 50mm counterparts (also great ultra-sharp lenses).
 It's not as versatile as a 50mm (especially true on full frame cameras).
-It is a fairly hefty beast (though no worse than many others).
+It is a fairly hefty beast (though no worse than many others and not as substantial as many modern primes).
 The biggest problem I find is focusing, at the macro end I expect to be on manual, but I do like the convenience of autofocus on more distant subjects - most of the time it is fine, but I don't have many lenses that spend quite so often dithering about on my A77 before hitting the sweet spot.
 The lens does have a focus limiter to help with this, I really need to get used to using it!

 To finish on a high - the build quality is excellent, built to last, and it is a great portrait lens, even on APS (but not ideal for the flattering soft focus look).

 A definite keeper, this lens is going to get a lot of use.